mafran22/mafran22.github.io/_pages/about.md

 <p style='text-align: justify;'>His research interests include deep learning, machine  learning, object tracking, image processing, etc..
 He is passionate about using computer vision to solve challenging problems in areas  such as healthcare, autonomous driving, etc..</p>

-<p style='text-align: justify;'>As a postdoctoral candidate, he is excited to work on challenging and interdisciplinary problems that require expertise in computer vision, machine learning, and other related fields.
+<p style='text-align: justify;'>He is excited to work on challenging and interdisciplinary problems that require expertise in computer vision, machine learning, and other related fields.
 He is looking to collaborate with researchers and scientists in academia and industry to advance the state-of-the-art in computer vision and develop solutions that can have a real-world impact.</p>

 ## Announcements
 PhD thesis under review